Azerothwav/LuaW/README.md

 curl -H "Authorization: Bearer YOUR_TOKEN" http://localhost:8080/auth
 ```

+### Hot Reloading for Controllers

+LuaW now supports hot-reloading for controllers.
+This means any changes made to your controller files will be automatically detected and reloaded by the server without requiring a manual restart.

+This feature enhances the development experience by allowing faster iteration and testing of route logic on the fly.
+Simply save your changes, and LuaW will handle the rest.

 ### Dynamic Route Patterns

 You can now define routes with dynamic segments like /files/:file_name or /users/:id.